huggingface/transformers/docs/source/usage.rst

 model only attends to the left context (tokens on the left of the mask).
 Such a training is particularly interesting for generation tasks.

 There is currently no pipeline to do causal language modeling/generation.
-This page will be completed once there is one.

-Here is an example using the tokenizer and model. leveraging the :func:`generate` method to generate the tokens following the initial sequence.
+Here is an example using the tokenizer and model. leveraging the :func:`~transformers.PreTrainedModel.generate` method to generate the tokens following the initial sequence in PyTorch, and creating a simple loop in TensorFlow.

 ::